Retirement age limit rises gradually

 The prerequisite for granting an old-age pension is that the employee is no longer in the employment relationship from which he or she is retiring.

-The application for old-age pension should be submitted approx. 2 weeks before the start of the pension, and 6 months before if the applicant has lived or worked abroad.
+The old-age pension application must be submitted approx. 2 weeks before the start of the pension, and 6 months before if the applicant has lived or worked abroad.

-The quickest way to apply is online using Finnish banking codes at varma.fi/en > eServices.
+The quickest way to apply is online using Finnish online banking codes at Varma's eServices.
 Appendix U is needed if the applicant has worked abroad.

 Working is not restricted while on old-age pension

-How ever, if the employee continues working immediately after retiring, there must be a significant change in the conditions - e.g. working hours or salary - as the prerequisite for granting an old-age pension is that the employee no longer continues the employment contract from which he/she retires.
+Working while on an old-age pension does not affect the pension payments.
+How ever, if the employee continues working immediately after retiring, there must be a significant change in the conditions - e.g. working hours or salary - as the prerequisite for granting an old-age pension is that the present employment contract ends.

 New pension accrues until the upper age limit and can be applied for when the employee reaches the upper pensionable age.